jenbennings/framer-server/README.md

 # Framer.js Server
 #### A local development environment for Framer.js prototypes.
-This is a simple gulp.js build designed to help make developing Framer.js prototypes a bit easier.
+This is a simple node/gulp.js build designed to help make developing Framer.js prototypes a bit easier.
+So far this only works with [Sketch Framer](https://github.com/bomberstudios/sketch-framer) output.

 ## Features
 - Opens a new browser window pointed at `index.html` (localhost:4000 by default)